-Absence from school during term time
+Absence from school during term time/Unauthorised leave of absence

 From 1 January 2018 any period of unauthorised leave may result in a parent receiving a penalty notice fine.
 The Head teacher will continue to be the only person able to authorise leave in term time, but this will apply only in exceptional circumstances.
 Any unauthorised absence will be referred by the Head teacher to the local authority.